 The BeatsX battery lasted for 8 hours, and it only takes about 45 minutes to reach a full charge with a Lightning cable.
 You can also opt for the 5-minute quick charge that gives the headphones around 2 hours of playback time.
 Again, other contenders couldn’t compete.
 The Jaybirds require 20 minutes for an hour of playtime and 2.5 hours to charge completely.
 On top of that, the Jaybirds use a proprietary charging clip that costs $10 to replace.
 The risk of losing it makes us reluctant to bring the charger with us.
-They’re a bit lighter and easier to carry around, but a $20 higher starting price on Amazon means we can’t picture ourselves choosing them over the BeatsX.
+They’re lighter and easier to carry around, but a $20 higher starting price on Amazon means we can’t picture ourselves choosing them over the BeatsX.
 We like that the BeatsX remove the risk of getting stranded with a pair of dead headphones.

 Best True Wireless

 The Apple AirPods are our top pick for true wireless headphones, and we can see ourselves using them every day.
-While Apple has a reputation for great design, we were a bit skeptical when we saw the AirPods were technically earbuds rather than in-ears.
+While Apple has a reputation for great design, we were skeptical when we saw the AirPods were technically earbuds rather than in-ears.
 But due to their popularity, we decided to put them to the test.
 We were pleasantly surprised by how well they performed in terms of comfort, convenience, and sound quality.

-When we took a closer look, we noticed the earbuds are contoured to nicely fit most ears while keeping a low profile.
+The earbuds are contoured to nicely fit most ears while keeping a low profile.
 One tester noted: “They were so comfortable I forgot they were in my ears.”
 Even so, we were worried about the earbuds falling out, so we spent time trying to shake them out of our heads.
 To our relief, the headphones stayed in place even with more vigorous head movement.
 We recognize that there will always be a risk of losing an earpiece with true wireless headphones, but none of the headphones we tested fell out of our ears.
 We feel confident while using our AirPods for day-to-day activities like commuting.

 The small charging case and 4- to 5-hour battery life make the AirPods the most portable out of the options we tested.
 Pairing the headphones is quick and painless, and our Bluetooth connection was strong and consistent.
 Only Apple products can take advantage of the few features the AirPods have — like using Siri.
 It’s annoying, but we didn’t consider it a dealbreaker because they don’t have many unique features to begin with.
 The other pairs we tested were feature-packed, but also had bigger flaws and cost at least $90 more, which gave the AirPods the edge.

 The Bragi Dash Pro sounded great, but would cut in and out, which interrupted our listening.
 This was especially frustrating during guitar solos like the one in Jimi Hendrix’s version of “All Along the Watchtower.”
 The AirPods almost never cut out.
 Our tester told us they were able to hear “all layers of music in a very crisp manner.”
-We learned from the sound charts that the lower bass will be a bit dull and the trebles can be harsh.
+We learned from the sound charts that the lower bass will sound slightly dull and the trebles can be harsh.
 Sound will also leak due to the earbud design.
 But compared to the other true wireless headphones, the sound was simply more reliable.
 Overall, the bass was still decent and the vocals came through clear.